siddharthsingh0617-spec/multidimensional-regression-using-quantum-machine-learning/README.md

-#Multidimensional Regression using Quantum Machine Learning (QML)
-A quantum machine learning implementation of multidimensional regression that leverages parameterized quantum circuits to model complex nonlinear relationships in high-dimensional data, demonstrating how quantum feature maps and variational circuits can be used for predictive modeling.
+This project implements multidimensional regression using Quantum Machine Learning with hybrid quantum–classical models built on PennyLane.
+It uses quantum feature encoding and variational circuits to learn complex nonlinear relationships in high-dimensional data, demonstrating how quantum models can perform regression tasks alongside classical methods.